 Moving from access to agency

-When financial institutions move beyond simply reaching women and begin designing systems that recognize their agency, they unlock not only more inclusive finance but also the full economic potential of the women they serve.
+When financial institutions move beyond simply reaching women and begin designing systems that enable their agency, they unlock not only more inclusive finance but also the full economic potential of the women they serve.

 Get in touch